 He gestured, with a slight lift of his palm, for her to enter before him.
 Then he followed her in and closed the door behind.
 The green glow was abolished, but the cathedral hush was not.

 It was a wide room with high ceilings and a black marble floor.
-It burned with a soft white light.
+It burned with an apricot light.
 Near the ceiling, some twenty feet overhead, stood six quadrate windows, one of which was latticed with old iron bars.
 All the windowpanes were degged with rainwater.
 There was a long cherrywood desk just to the left of the entrance and leather armchairs on either side of it.
 The walls were composed of glass cabinets full of books.
 A print in a beautiful black frame hung behind the desk, and Abby noted that it was a Dürer.

 She noted also that upon the desk were several small watercolors — butterflies and birds — painted with great exactitude and beauty, an almost feminine touch, she thought, these miniature replications on their little squares of cardboard, and it flashed through her head that perhaps a woman had painted these.